 Finding out what is causing the issue is paramount to reducing or eliminating it.
 Letting it continue without addressing the problem can lead to more serious issues.

-Some Common Causes Of Female Pelvic Pain
+Common Causes Of Female Pelvic Pain

 This condition is quite common among women in their 30s and 40s.
 With endometriosis, the lining of the uterus grows outside of the uterus, on fallopian tubes, ovaries, the uterus itself, and other pelvic tissues.
 It can lead to scars and painful adhesion.
 For more information visit ACOG.

 This very common and mainly benign condition causes growths inside the uterus or on the uterine wall.
 Fibroids can cause pain especially during your period with a heavy flow and an extended cycle.
 For more information visit ACOG.

 Pelvic Inflammatory Disease